flowsn4ke/frmx/contributing.md

 👋 Wanna join?
 We still need to:

 ## Features
-- [ ] Find a performant way to make some fields rely on each other's value.
-What about a readonly hook for a field to start with?
+- [ x ] Find a performant way to make some fields rely on each other's value. => useFldXObserver
 - [ ] More custom string values for input props
 - [ ] Is there a way to block unmounting when the form isn't submitted and has updates?
 To show a modal for example
 - [ ] onSubmitIfNoUpdates
 - [ ] Visibility controllers?
 See #1
 - [ ] Callback on unmount if unsubmitted updates
+- [ ] Return the error state form useFldXObserver

 ## Performance
 - [ ] Benchmark array methods and see if there's room for improvement